 Task Batching Ideas

-Below are just some of the ways things that you can batch together in order to complete them quickly.
-I found it helpful to write down all of my tasks, everything from daily to monthly tasks, and figure out which ones are similar or located in the same are so I could work them all together.
+Below are just some of the ways that you can batch together your tasks in order to complete them quickly.
+I found it helpful to write down all of my tasks, everything from daily to monthly tasks, and figure out which ones are similar or located in the same area so I could work them all together.

 Be it chores that are similar like sweeping, vacuuming, and mopping, or your entire chore list at once, do all your household chores together to maximize your productivity.

 Since my laundry machines are located upstairs I will join together my laundry and upstairs cleaning on the same day in order to save time.
 Likewise if I am sweeping the wood flooring in my kitchen then I will sweep everything on to the carpet in the living room and vacuum.